zimmpatrick/community-express/README.markdown

-# Community Express SDK - A managed SDK for the Steamworks SDK
+# Community Express - A managed SDK for the Steamworks SDK

-Community Express SDK is a high-level managed SDK to integrate with Steam.
+Community Express is a high-level managed SDK to integrate with Steam.

 ## Getting started